 The following definitions apply to OAR 950, divisions 30 and 38:

-“Contractor” means a person or governmental entity who has a legal agreement with the Authority or Department to provide goods or services.
+“Contractor” means a person or governmental entity who has a legal agreement with OHA or ODHS to provide goods or services.

-"Demographic data" means collected information related to age, gender, race, ethnicity, preferred spoken, signed and written language, , English proficiency and disability status.
-Demographic data under these rules will be collected for the purpose of better understanding populations who interact with the Authority and the Department.
+"Demographic data" means collected information related to age, sex, gender, sexual orientation, race, ethnicity, preferred spoken, signed and written language, interpreter needs, English proficiency and disability.
+Demographic data under these rules will be collected for the purpose of better understanding populations who interact with OHA and ODHS.

 "Ethnicity" means a demographic designation for a group of people sharing a culture that includes race, religion, language, and other cultural characteristics including ancestry or country of origin.